iconexperience/imageswitch/README.md

       <a href="#"><img src="imgs/top_image.png" /></a>
     </div>

-If you would like to use background images instead you must declare classes 'imageBottom' and 'imageTop' for the top and bottom images.
+If you would like to use background images instead you need to declare classes 'imageBottom' and 'imageTop' for the top and bottom images.

     <div class="switch_image">
       <div class="imageBottom" style="background: url('imgs/bottom_image.png')"></div>